serg3295/nodeMCU-emmylua/README.md

     ]
 ```

 Hint!
-When starting new project you can type in *new_file.lua* short keyword `---esp32` or `---esp8266` and environment will trigger automatically.
+When starting new project you can type in short keyword `---esp32` or `---esp8266` into *new_file.lua* and environment will set up automatically.

 ### Installing API definition files manually